ibm-cloud-docs/key-protect/settings-allowed-ip.md

 When you create an allowed IP policy, you can access your
-{{site.data.keyword.keymanagementserviceshort}} instance via public endpoint as long as the requesting IP address is on the list of approved IP addresses associated with the policy.
+{{site.data.keyword.keymanagementserviceshort}} instance via public endpoint as long as the requesting IP address is on the list of approved IPv4 or IPv6 addresses associated with the policy.
 If you send a request to your instance through an unauthorized IP address, you will receive a `HTTP 401` error stating that you are unauthorized to make a request to the
 {{site.data.keyword.keymanagementserviceshort}} instance.

-Currently, only IPv4 notation is accepted.
-If you have both an IPv4 and an IPv6 address, it is recommended that you include the `--ipv4` flag in all of your cURL requests to ensure that the requests are resolved to IPv4.
+Only IPv4 addresses will be accepted via private endpoint.
+If your private network gateway has both an IPv4 and an IPv6 address, it is recommended that you include the `--ipv4` flag in all of your both an IPv4 and an IPv6 address, it is recommended that you include the `--ipv4` flag in all of your CURL requests to ensure that the requests are resolved to IPv4. cURL requests to the
+{{site.data.keyword.keymanagementserviceshort}} instance with an allowed IP policy to ensure that the requests are resolved to IPv4.

 The following example shows how to utilize the `--ipv4` flag in a `GET` keys request to a public endpoint.